 There are a lot of ways on how to build a fire, generally speaking, you should end up with a pyramid-shaped build.
 The wood shod be placed almost vertically as this is the best position for them to burn.
 If you just throw some wood on the wood shavings or kindling you might still be able to make a fire but you will probably struggle.
 When building the fire you will probably improvise just keep in mind that it should have the shape of a pyramid.

 The main reason why it has to have a pyramid shape is that fire burns upwards, as you set fire to the wood shaving the fire will ignite all the wood which is above it.
 When I build a fire, in addition to making a thick bed of wood shavings, I also put a handful of these shavings in the middle, and I put the wood in a pyramid shape.
 If you do this, then once you will ignite the wood shavings you will notice that the fire will have a core that propagates a lot of heat and making the fire burn a lot easier.
+If you want to know how to store firewood in your garage then check out my recent article Storing firewood in garage ( In 8 Easy Steps ).

 How to ignite the fire with wet wood